zerkman/zest/doc/build.md

 Open the project in Vivado.
 From the left panel, in **Program and debug**, click **Generate Bitstream**.
 The process will take a few minutes to complete.

-When the generation is complete, copy the bitstream file to the zeST setup directory:
+When the generation is complete, you need to copy the bitstream file to the zeST setup directory.
+If, depending on your FPGA board, your Vivado project name is for instance `zest_z7lite`, the command will be:

-    $ cp $HOME/xilinx/zest/zest.runs/impl_1/zest_top.bit $HOME/src/zest/setup
+    $ cp $HOME/src/vivado/zest_z7lite/zest_z7lite.runs/impl_1/zest_top.bit $HOME/src/zest/setup

 ### Export the hardware